 Your local government organization has decided to conduct a community survey.
-Decision-makers, stakeholders and residents are all eager to see the results that will be used to improve quality of life in the City or Town.
+Decision-makers, stakeholders, and residents are all eager to see the results that will be used to improve quality of life in the city or town.

 Taking positive action on survey results is the ultimate goal.
 But many municipalities struggle to incorporate their data with master plans moving forward.
 With plenty of interest in evidence-based decision-making, how can this be?

 Local governments need survey results that are representative and reliable.
 When data never hatch into action, the fault often lies with the process.
 A cracked survey process can hurt response rates, yield inaccurate data and hinder the usefulness of those results.

 So, whether working with an outside firm or conducting a community survey yourself, it is important for cities and towns to avoid these ten common survey mistakes

 1. Residents are contacted only once to take the survey.

 Whether sending notifications about the survey by mail or online, contacting residents only once just won’t do the trick.
 People may miss that note or call or simply forget about it.
 Instead, send multiple contacts to your residents to ask them to take the survey.

 Research indicates that a very large and growing number of residents prefer to engage with their city digitally, especially since the pandemic.
 And as our society becomes more survey-saturated, it’s hard enough to get people to answer a list of questions in the first place.
 Even if a resident has some motivation to respond, they won’t likely make an effort if the survey is not easy for them to take.
 Having the option to survey online will make it more convenient and accessible to a wider range of respondents.

 If a survey is conducted, but nobody knows about it, it might as well have never existed.
 A robust response rate depends on a strong marketing effort.
 Make sure to use all of your existing communications channels (like the town newsletter), press releases, and social media to get the word out about your survey.